 Street food is huge across Europe.
 In Berlin it’s rösti—plate-sized portions of fried potato, slathered with apple sauce.
 And, in Rome, it’s pizza.
 Although street pizza is very different from the pizzeria pizza.
 Unlike the 12” rounds you find in a restaurant, “pizza a taglio” is generally made on large square trays, and sold by the rectangle.
 It’s easy to hold, and leaves you one hand free to steer your Vespa.

 Street food has to be portable.
 So whether it’s a bunny chow (a scooped out loaf of bread filled with a creamy curry) in South Africa, or a bing (a light, airy pancake) in China, it needs to be good-to-go.
 That’s why, in the days of Dickens, Brits used to eat little larks as a snack between meals.
 They were one-bite big, and didn’t make a mess of your frock coat.

-As we get set to enter the golden age of British street food, those rules of thumb still hold true.
+As we get set to enter the golden age of European street food, those rules of thumb still hold true.
 With maybe a little less emphasis on the songbirds…